The Wigner distribution and 2D classical maps: Introduction

 As alluded to above, the quantum eigenvalue spectra of many strongly-chaotic conservative systems have been observed to possess ``Wigner-\emph{like}'' (or ``GOE-\emph{like}'') NNSDs.
-In view of this fact, a ``Wigner-\emph{like}'' NNSD is now widely regarded to be a ``generic'' property of time-reversal-invariant quantum systems having strongly-chaotic classical limits \cite{nogeneric}.
+In view of this fact, a ``Wigner-\emph{like}'' NNSD is now widely regarded to be a ``generic'' property of time-reversal-invariant (TRI) quantum systems having strongly-chaotic classical limits \footnote{There are cases for which the NNSD is qualitatively different from $P_W(S)$ (for classic examples, see Refs.~\cite{Delande1,Delande2}).
+Such cases are deemed to be ``special'' or ``non-generic''.}.
 The underlying reasons for this observed statistical behavior nevertheless remain elusive.
-It is \emph{presumed} that, in ``generic'' cases, the Wignerian shape of the NNSD (a property of the quantum eigenvalues) derives solely from the chaoticity of the classical dynamics (a property of the classical trajectories).
+It is \emph{presumed} that, in ``generic'' TRI systems, the Wignerian shape of the NNSD (a property of the quantum eigenvalues) derives solely from the chaoticity of the classical dynamics (a property of the classical trajectories).
 It is however not fundamentally understood \emph{how} classical chaos is itself responsible for producing the observed Wignerian shape of the energy-level spacing distribution (a point that is often glossed over in the ``quantum chaos'' literature).